 Progress of the Project

-The initial stages of our artificial reef project was successfully completed in February 2020.
-We transplanted a total of 50 new coral frames around the resort, all sponsored by Sheraton Maldives Full Moon Resort & Spa.
+The initial stage of our restoration project was successfully completed in February 2020.
+We transplanted a total of 50 coral frames around the resort, all sponsored by Sheraton Maldives.
 This represents an impressive 3,000 coral fragments located in the shallow lagoons around the island.

-How to get involved
+How to Get Involved

 Reefscapers Coral Frames at Sheraton Maldives

 Here you can see the details and photographs of all our Reefscapers coral frames transplanted around Sheraton Maldives.